-Hello!
-I am grateful you are here.
-My name is Amina Haji, M.D.
-I am a 4th generation physician.
+Hello, I’m Amina Haji, M.D., founder of Karisha Community Center for Wellness.
+My journey to starting Karisha began long before me.
 My grandmother was a physician in India in the 1930s.
-Later, she became a freedom fighter and activist with Mahatma Gandhi, and then spent the rest of her life in an Ashram in the Himalayas.
-My grandmother was a great inspiration and influence in my own life.
-To this day, I see my mission in life as a combination of social justice, health, and spirituality.
+She became a political activist with Mahatma Gandhi, and later spent the rest of her life in an ashram (religious retreat) in the Himalayas.
+Since my childhood, my grandmother has been a great inspiration and influence in my life; my career and mission stem from the seeds she planted—social justice, health, and spirituality.

-My mom and dad were both physicians in Bryan, Texas.
-In the 70s, they were the only physicians in our town who accepted Medicaid patients.
-They were committed to serving and caring for all.
-As a child, I saw the most diverse faces coming to see them.
-Like any other town in this country, ours was divided by segregation, economic disparity, and racial and ethnic backgrounds.
-Seeing how the wealthier and mostly white patients at the time felt uncomfortable in my parent’s waiting room made me realize that healthcare was a commodity that was influenced and limited by the structural inequities of our society.
+My mom and dad were also physicians in Bryan, Texas.
+Committed to serving and caring for all , they were the only physicians in our town who accepted Medicaid patients in the 1970s.
+As a child, I saw many diverse faces coming to see them.
+Like many towns in America, ours was divided by segregation, economic disparity, and racial and ethnic backgrounds.
+Witnessing the discomfort of the wealthier, mostly white patients in my parent’s waiting room when confronted by those less well-off materially made me realize that healthcare was a commodity—and access to it was influenced and limited by the structural inequities of our society.

-I learned that it was not enough to open up the doors to all.
+I learned that it is not enough to just open up the doors to all.
 We also need to cultivate connections and understanding among our community members.

-When I arrived at Texas A&M University’s medical school and later at my residency and practice at Seton White and Brackenridge hospital, I was dismayed: discovering that health care was viewed by the medical community as a process to fix one part of the body while disregarding or ignoring all the other factors that influence and shape our lives was a shock.
+When I enrolled at Texas A&M University’s medical school and later undertook my residency and practice at Scott & White and Brackenridge hospitals, I became dismayed: I was shocked to discover that the medical community viewed health care as a process to fix one part of the body while disregarding or downplaying all the other factors that influenced and shaped people’s lives.

-Furthermore, medicine was a business that saw the patient as a source of income, a consumer–provider relationship.
-This approach was a sharp contrast to how my family had practiced healing.
-Where the hospital incentivizes costly procedures and economic gain, conscious healthcare is about looking at the individual as a whole human being and considering all the factors that influence and shape their lives.
+Furthermore, medicine seemed to be considered a business that saw the patient as a source of income, a consumer–provider relationship.
+This approach was in sharp contrast to how my family had practiced healing.
+Contrary to the hospital model that incentivizes costly procedures and economic gain, conscious healthcare looks at individuals as whole human beings and considers all the factors that influence and shape their lives.

 — Amina Haji, M.D.